harmanen/harmanen.github.io/README.md

 # SvelteKit demo

-A small demo app build using Svelte and SvelteKit.
+A small demo app build using Svelte and SvelteKit running in [github.io](https://harmanen.github.io/).
+See also the [demo video](https://github.com/harmanen/sveltekit-demo/tree/main/video) where it is shown that this also works with JavaScript turned off.

 ## Requisites